No subscriptions. One-time hardware purchase. You own the data.

 What content is available with no subscription?

 The material loaded onto your appliance stays available locally without a required monthly subscription from us.
-Depending on the build, that can include offline references, maps, manuals, SOPs, education tools, and local AI features supported by the selected hardware.
+Depending on the build, that can include offline references, maps, manuals, SOPs, proprietary documents you provide, education tools, and local AI features supported by the selected hardware.

 Ready for a practical offline resource box?